-- 27. Once risks have been identified and assessed by management (a risk rating score has been derived), managers should then determine how those risks will be dealt with a process commonly known as the four T's.
+- 26. Once risks and controls have been identified and assessed by management with controls in place (a risk rating score has been derived), managers should then determine how those risks will be dealt with a process commonly known as the four T's.
 The risk rating score will also enable risks to be prioritised and influence the use of one or more of the four T's

 - Terminate

 - Treat

 - Tolerate

 - Transfer